-Many pet owners are concerned about allergies in their dogs and cats.
-Allergies can cause itchy skin, runny eyes, sneezing, coughing, and asthma attacks.
-Some allergies can lead to chronic conditions like eczema, dermatitis, and food sensitivities.
-Fortunately, there are many ways to help treat allergic pets.
+A large number of pet owners express worry about allergies in their dogs and cats.
+Allergies can lead to various symptoms, such as itchy skin, watery eyes, sneezing, coughing, and even asthma attacks.
+These allergies can sometimes become chronic conditions like eczema, dermatitis, and food sensitivities.
+Thankfully, many treatments are available to aid pets suffering from these issues.

 What are the Causes of Atopic Dermatitis in Dogs?

 Genetic and environmental factors influence atopic dermatitis in dogs.
 Here are some of the main causes:

 - Inherited susceptibility: Some dog breeds have a greater propensity to develop atopic dermatitis due to their genetic configuration.
 These breeds encompass Golden Retrievers, Labrador Retrievers, French Bulldogs, Boxers, and West Highland White Terriers.